Te Tari Hāparapara me te Whaiora Ua-kāhiwi – tohu paerua

 How to apply for enrolment

-When you’re ready, click the ‘Apply Now’ button in the top right hand corner of the webpage for the programme you wish to enrol in.
-This takes you to eVision where you will create your 'student portal'.
+When you’re ready, click the ‘Apply Now’ button on the webpage for the programme you wish to enrol in.
+This takes you to eVision where you will create your ‘student portal’.
 Your eVision portal will be your one-stop shop for study-related information.
 Using eVision you can apply to study, access all important study-related information, examination results, and maintain your personal information. eVision is accessible anytime, anywhere using the internet and mobile devices.

 For further information

 Please contact the Department of Orthopaedic Surgery and Musculoskeletal Medicine for further information:

 Restricted to registered medical practitioners, these courses are a unique opportunity to greatly improve skills in clinical examination, manual therapy, needling and injection techniques.
 MSME 701 is a pre-requisite for enrolment in MSME 709.

 - Date: 21-29 March 2019